"We are the Point of the Sword"

 Your support of the DARMO Task Force helps us to deploy Field Chaplains across the National Capital Region and continue critical incident response around the region.

-NLAC-DARMO launches Mission DC: Joshua's Initiative and begins intensive outreach work and public safety initiatives East of the River in the District of Columbia.
-The recent rash of youth violence and Officer involved shootings prompted Faith Leaders with the support of the Dept. Justice to engage in community outreach deployments over and above ministry programming in communities hard hit by violence and criminal activity.
+NLAC-DARMO launches Mission DC: Family Focus 911 Initiative and begins intensive missional outreach work and public safety initiatives East of the River in the District of Columbia.
+The recent rash of youth violence and Officer involved shootings prompted Faith Leaders under the direction of Dr. Edwin L Jones, Sr., Senior Pastoral Convener with the support of the Dept. Justice to engage in community outreach deployments over and above ministry programming in communities hard hit by violence and community disparities.
 Once such event was sponsored by Pastor Kearney at Missionary New Birth Baptist Church in Deanwood.
 Pastor Kearney concluded Sunday morning worship earlier and took his congregation outside to engage in fellowship with neighborhood residents.